Koala633/hostbase/README.md

 		 * mesh point
 ```

-If your card is not compatible with hoB@7XT!wg0SKzstapd you will only can use the sample attack with airbase-ng and you can go directly to ----> Step 3.
+If your card is not compatible with hotapd you will only can use the sample attack with airbase-ng and you can go directly to ----> Step 3.

 For user which have a compatible wifi card with hostapd.First remover older version of hostapd
 ```bash